lemontron/lemontron/lemontron/download.md

 {% include inventory-item.html
 title="Spool Holder"
 id="spool-holder"
-description="This has a captive nut.
-This has very little material requirements, but if anything, layer adhesion is important, so PLA is fine." preferred_material="PLA" %}
+description="This has a captive nut, so make sure to add a pause!
+Layer adhesion is important here, so PLA is a good choice." preferred_material="PLA" %}
 </ul>